Hi! I’m Meghan, the Vaginismus Coach.

-Hello!
-I’m Meghan Mills (she/her), the Vaginismus Coach.
-I’m a Pelvic Floor Therapist, Licensed Massage Therapist (LMT), and Board-Certified Hypnotherapist, Neurolinguistic Programming (NLP) Practitioner & Coach, Time Line Therapy® Practitioner, and Reiki Master.
+Hi!
+I’m Meghan (she/her), the Vaginismus Coach®.
+I’m a Pelvic Floor Therapist, Board-Certified Licensed Massage Therapist (LMT), Certified Hypnotherapist (C.HT), Neurolinguistic Programming (NLP) Practitioner & Coach, Time Line Therapy® Practitioner, EFT (“Tapping”) Practitioner, and Reiki Master.

 My mission is to help people recover from vaginismus.
-I feel called to do this work because of my own medical history: in my 20s, I had vaginismus and five other concurrent diagnoses (#overachiever, amirite?) that were creating terrible pain and other problems in my pelvic region.
+I feel called to do this work because of my own medical history: in my 20s, I had vaginismus and five other concurrent diagnoses (#overachiever, amirite?) that were creating terrible pain in my pelvic region.

 Then, pelvic therapy changed everything for me: it eliminated several of my conditions and enabled me to successfully manage the others.
 As a result, I began healing, integrating, feeling embodied for the first time ever, and reclaiming my life — and I want to help my clients do the same!

 I know what it’s like to feel broken and hopeless.
 I want people with vaginismus to know that they can heal.
-Every person has the ability to change their patterns and their life!
+Every person has the ability to recover and change their life!
 The work I do brings healing to the body, mind, and spirit.
 And, it consistently helps my clients get the results they want: pain-free sex, fearlessly getting a pap, and using a tampon or menstrual cup like a pro.

 In addition to my bodywork, coaching, and therapy certifications, I have three academic degrees and left a Fortune 50 corporate career to pursue pelvic therapy.
-In my spare time, I am a vegan kitchen witch, an avid reader, and a maker of therapeutic gemstone jewelry.
-I’ve been practicing Reiki since I was seven years old but only realized in the past few years that it had a name and that other people did it too (LOL).
+In my spare time, I am a vegan pixie witch, an avid reader, and a maker of therapeutic gemstone jewelry.
+I’ve been practicing Reiki since I was seven years old but only realized a few years ago that it had a name and that other people did it too (LOL).
 For fun, I’m currently learning how to play the harp.

-If you’re interested in working with me, I invite you to book a Discovery Session.
+If you’re interested in working with me, I invite you to book a free Action Plan session.
 I look forward to meeting you!

 Licensure & certifications

-Holistic Pelvic Care™ is a proprietary technique developed by Tami Kent, PT and author of Wild Feminine.
+Holistic Pelvic Care™ is a proprietary technique developed by Tami Kent, PT.

 Himalayan Singing Bowl Chakra Therapy™ was developed by Suren Shrestha, founder of Atma Buti Sound & Vibrational School.